This file lives in project knowledge alongside data.json (source of truth).

 Always include all four in every partial update once first set.

 Score each element 0–100 each session based on what was discussed.
-Treat each session as a fresh read — do not anchor to prior scores.
-A session with clear breakthroughs in awareness scores high Air regardless of what Air was last time.
+Treat each session as a fresh read; do not anchor to prior scores.
 Write a sliderLabel (max 80 chars) naming both what is working and what is not.
 A high score should still name the shadow; a low score should still name what is holding.

-Also output airAvg, fireAvg, waterAvg, earthAvg — all-time running averages nudged slightly toward the current session score.
+Also output airAvg, fireAvg, waterAvg, earthAvg: all-time running averages nudged slightly toward the current session score.
 Formula: newAvg = round((oldAvg + (current - oldAvg) / sessionCount) * 10) / 10.
-If no prior avg exists, seed it from the current score.
-These move slowly and reflect sustained baseline, not a single session.
+If no prior avg exists, seed from current score.

 Tiers: 0-24=1 · 25-49=2 · 50-74=3 · 75-99=4 · 100=5